 - 1.16 Conditions on a premises licence or club premises certificate are important in setting the parameters within which premises can lawfully operate.
 The use of wording such as "must", "shall" and "will" is encouraged.
-Licence conditions: - must be appropriate for the promotion of the licensing objectives; - must be precise and enforceable; - must be unambiguous and clear in what they intend to achieve; - •should not duplicate other statutory requirements or other duties or responsibilities placed on the employer by other legislation;
+Licence conditions: - must be appropriate for the promotion of the licensing objectives. - must be precise and enforceable. - must be unambiguous and clear in what they intend to achieve. - •should not duplicate other statutory requirements or other duties or responsibilities placed on the employer by other legislation. - must be tailored to the individual type, location and characteristics of the premises and events concerned.